danlentz/clj-hangman/README.md

 A trivial strategy might be to guess 'A', then 'B', then 'C', etc. until you've guessed every letter in the word (this will work great for "cab"!) or you've lost.
-For example, let's say the word is _FACTUAL_.
+For example, let's say the word is _ACTUAL_.
 Here is what a series of calls might look like:

-    // secret word is factual, 4 wrong guesses are allowed HangmanGame game = new HangmanGame("factual", 4);
+    // secret word is actual, 4 wrong guesses are allowed HangmanGame game = new HangmanGame("actual", 4);
 	System.out.println(game);
 	new GuessLetter('a').makeGuess(game);
 	System.out.println(game);